Dipsingh/dipsingh.github.io/_posts/2022-6-05-IS-IS-Area-Proxy.md

                                 via 10.1.0.93, Ethernet4

 ```
-Similarly If the edge wants to reach out to an internal fabric Node, the cost will be the sum of the transit links and
+Similarly, If the edge wants to reach out to an internal fabric Node, the cost will be the sum of the L2 links between area-proxy
-doesn’t add the cost of the transiting a fabric.
+domains and does not add the cost of transiting a fabric.

 ```shell